 SMSF’s can be a great place to hold insurance, and more importantly, the super laws require any SMSF trustee to consider the insurance needs of SMSF members as part of the fund’s investment strategy.

-Three types of insurance are usually available within a SMSF these include:
+Three types are usually available within a SMSF these include:

 - Life insurance